 Previously, I was a Director, Chief Global Economist and Head of Commodities Research at the leading independent consultancy, Capital Economics, where I worked from 2004 to 2017.
-I regularly presented to clients across North America, Europe and Asia and was also a leading member of the Capital Economics team, headed by Roger Bootle, which won the £250,000 Wolfson Economics Prize in 2012 (for the best plan to break up the euro).
+I regularly presented to clients across North America, Europe and Asia and was also a leading member of the Capital Economics team, headed by Roger Bootle, which won the £250,000 Wolfson Economics Prize in 2012 for the best plan to break up the euro.

-For those obsessed with such things, my previous career in City means that I am now fortunate enough to be financially independent.
+My past career in City means that I am now fortunate enough to be financially independent.
 All my educational, policy and social media activities are therefore unpaid, including everything I do for the IEA, Speakers for Schools and the RSA.

 I graduated with a first class honours degree in Economics from Cambridge University (Clare College) in 1987 and have further qualifications both in economics (an MPhil, also from Cambridge) and in law (the post-graduate diploma from the College of Law, gained when I was Head of Economics at what was then the Lord Chancellor’s Department).